-Usually the resistive component of the ripple is much higher than the capacitive one, if the output capacitor adopted is not a multi-layer ceramic capacitor (MLCC) with very low ESR value.
+Usually the resistive component of the ripple is much higher than the capacitive one, if the output capacitor adopted is not a multi layer ceramic capacitor (MLCC) with very low ESR value

 The output capacitor is important also for loop stability: it fixes the double LC filter pole and the zero due to its ESR.
-In Section 6.4, how to consider its effect in the system stability is illustrated.
+In Section 6.4, it will be illustrated how to consider its effect in the system stability.

-For example, with $V{OUT}$ = 5 V, $V{IN}$ = 24 V, $\Delta I_L$ = 0.9 A (resulting by the inductor value), in order to have a $\Delta V{OUT}$ = 0.01 · $V{OUT}$ , if the multi-layer ceramic capacitors are adopted, 10 $\mu$ F are needed and the ESR effect on the output voltage ripple can be neglected.
-In case of not-negligible ESR (electrolytic or tantalum capacitors), the capacitor is chosen taking into account its ESR value.
-So, in the case of 330 $\mu$ F with ESR = 70 m $\Omega$ , the resistive component of the drop dominates and the voltage ripple is 43 mV.
+For example with $V{OUT}$ = 5 V, $V{IN}$ = 24 V, $\Delta I_L$ = 0.6 A (resulting by the inductor value), in order to have a $\Delta V{OUT}$ = 0.01 · $V{OUT}$ , if the multi layer ceramic capacitor are adopted, 10 $\mu F$ are needed and the ESR effect on the output voltage ripple can be neglected.
+In case of not negligible ESR (electrolytic or tantalum capacitors), the capacitor is chosen taking into account its ESR value.
+So in case of 220 with ESR = 50 m $\Omega$ , the resistive component of the drop dominates and the voltage ripple is 33 mV.

 The output capacitor is also important to sustain the output voltage when a load transient with high slew rate is required by the load.
 When the load transient slew rate exceeds the system bandwidth the output capacitor provides the current to the load.
-So if the high slew rate load transient is required by the application, the output capacitor and system bandwidth must be chosen in order to sustain the load transient.
+So if the high slew rate load transient is required by the application the output capacitor and system bandwidth have to be chosen in order to sustain the load transient.

-In Table 8 below some capacitor series are listed.
+In Table 8 some capacitor series are listed.